 When it comes to towing a small camper or RV, do you need sway bars?
 There is no definitive answer, as every situation is different.
-However, there are some factors you should consider when making your decision.
+However, there are some factors you should consider when making your decision on whether your not you need a sway bar.

-Before we get into whether or not you need sway bars for a small camper, let’s first understand what they are and how they work.
+Before we get into whether or not you need sway bars for a small camper, let’s first understand what they are and how they work and why do trailers sway.
+We’ll give you some insight as to what a weight distribution hitch does and how a sway bar works to significantly reduce trailer sway.

-What are sway bars, and what do they do?
+What are sway bars, and how do sway bars work?

 What causes a small trailer to sway?